gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 2. **Energy non-conservation:**
    Each collapse involves an energy kick.
-   Total energy is not conserved — though the violation is extremely small.
+   Total energy is not conserved, though the violation is extremely small.

 3. **Relativistic extension:**